-If the stress of caretaking is taking a toll on your heath, reach out to friends and family who may be able to help.
-Let them know what support you can use and you may be surprised by the response.
-Sometimes, something as simple as having a neighbor go on a 20 minute walk with your loved one can give you a break to take care of your needs.
+If the stress of caretaking is taking a toll on your health, reach out to friends and family who may be able to help.
+Let them know what support you can use, and you may be surprised by the response.
+Sometimes, something as simple as having a neighbor go on a 20-minute walk with your loved one can give you a break to take care of your needs.

 Consider In-Home Alzheimer’s Care

 In addition to family members helping the loved one, consider a senior home care agency that will come into the home and take care of the Alzheimer’s patient.
-This in-home care may be on a weekly basis, a few days a week, or every day of the week depending on the particular needs of the family.
+This in-home care may be every week, a few days a week, or every day of the week, depending on the family’s particular needs.

 During the time that the in-home caregiver is available, be sure to take time for yourself.
-Whether it be running errands, getting a massage, taking an uninterrupted nap, or simply enjoying some private time this is a time that should be used to rejuvenate and refresh yourself.
+Whether running errands, getting a massage, taking an uninterrupted nap, or simply enjoying some private time, this is a time that should be used to rejuvenate and refresh yourself.

 Respite Care Can Prevent Caregiver Burnout

 Senior home care agencies also offer respite care.
-This is when a caregiver comes in on a temporary basis and tend to the Alzheimer patient’s needs, allowing the family members to take a much-needed break.
-This can be an “as needed” time frame, or scheduled for once or twice a month as required by the family.
-This way the family caregiver will have a set time to themselves to recuperate and avoid caregiver burnout.
+This is when a caregiver comes in on a temporary basis and tends to the Alzheimer patient’s needs, allowing the family members to take a much-needed break.
+This can be an “as needed” time frame or scheduled once or twice a month as required by the family.
+This way, the family caregiver will have a set time to themselves to recuperate and avoid caregiver burnout.

 Why Choose A Senior Home Care Agency?

 Senior home care services have already vetted caregivers.
-They have made sure that the caregiver is fully licensed and trained and has any extra training that may be required for the specific situation at hand.
-Your Nurse Next Door Care Team gives special attention to match caregivers to families that they will work well with.
+They have ensured that the caregiver is fully licensed and trained and has any extra training that may be required for the specific situation.
+Your Nurse Next Door Care Team specializes attention to match caregivers to families they will work well with.

-Caregivers are trained and insured professionals who know how to react and respond to different situations and what to do in case of an emergency.
-They have ongoing training to ensure that they are up to date on the latest technology and responsibilities, as well as specialized memory care situation handling.
+Caregivers are trained and insured professionals who know how to react and respond to different situations and what to do in an emergency.
+In addition, they have ongoing training to ensure that they are up to date on the latest technology and responsibilities, as well as specialized memory care situation handling.

-Senior home care agencies also take care of paying the caregiver so you never have to worry about money crossing hands when you’ve hired them.
-The agency takes care of all of the taxes and insurance so that you are able to relax and enjoy your loved one without having to stress overbilling.
-This can be a huge relief to family members who are already overwhelmed with responsibility and need a break.
-Learn more about the difference between a home care agency vs private caregivers.
+Senior home care agencies also take care of paying the caregiver, so you never have to worry about money crossing hands when you’ve hired them.
+In addition, the agency takes care of all the taxes and insurance so that you can relax and enjoy your loved one without having to stress about overbilling.
+This can be a massive relief to family members who are already overwhelmed with responsibility and need a break.
+Learn more about the difference between a home care agency vs. private caregivers.